bryanwhiting/blog/christianity/1-nephi-20-baptism-in-the-old-testament.md

 # Meaning

 - It was cool to notice this today, as that verse popped out to me and that word "baptism".
 It makes me wonder what else was taken from these Isaiah chapters
+- How could Joseph Smith have ideated that baptism was in the Old Testament?
+All records we have are that Joseph wasn't very literate or well known in the Bible.
+He didn't even know that Jerusalem had a wall and had to ask Emma ([Saints Book 1 The Standard of Truth 1815-1846](../book-review/saints-book-1-the-standard-of-truth-1815-1846.md)) This strengthens my testimony that he was inspired in translating it
 - It makes sense to me how valuable the Book of Mormon is to answer these longstanding questions.
 - Those who are of the house of Israel are those who are baptized.
 The baptized are adopted into the Abrahamic family.
 This is is consistent with Galatians 3: